 10. Promote healthy gut flora through probiotics and herbs.

-If you are suspecting malabsorption and there is a history of antibiotics, toxins in the system, chronic stress, parasites, candida or anything of the like, there is a good chance that you may be experiencing dysbiosis, or an imbalance of gut flora.
-Once the healthy bacteria are weakened by any number of these common issues, the unhealthy bacteria can take over and cause chronic indigestion, toxins and of course malabsorption.
+If you suspect malabsorption and there is a history of antibiotics, toxins in the system, chronic stress, parasites, candida, or anything of the like, there is a good chance that you may be experiencing dysbiosis or an imbalance of gut flora.
+Once the healthy bacteria are weakened by any number of these common issues, the unhealthy bacteria can take over and cause chronic indigestion, toxins, and malabsorption.

-To treat this issue, you can take in some yogurt, lassi, kefir or other healthy probiotic drink on a daily basis for several weeks.
-You only need a small amount (2-4 Tbsp), after meals, 1-2 times a day.
-You should favor homemade yogurt, as this is much more beneficial than store bought.
-You should also avoid any fruit flavored yogurts, as fruit and dairy should never be mixed together (this will cause further indigestion).
-Instead favor plain, organic options and add a bit of honey and cinnamon if needed.
+To treat this issue, you can take in some yogurt, lassi, kefir, or other healthy probiotic drink on a daily basis for several weeks.
+You only need a small amount (2-4 Tbsp) after meals, 1-2 times daily.
+You should favor homemade yogurt as this is more beneficial than store bought.
+You should also avoid any fruit flavored yogurts as fruit and dairy should never be mixed together (this will cause further indigestion).
+Instead, favor plain, organic options and add a bit of honey and cinnamon if needed.

 11. Treat parasites.

 If parasites are suspected, this should be treated as soon as possible.
-You can do this by using the proper anti-parasitical herbs, performing a cleanse, eating an “anti-parasitical diet” and performing some herbal enemas specific for treating the parasites.
+You can do this by using the proper anti-parasitical herbs, performing a cleanse, eating an “anti-parasitical diet,” and performing some herbal enemas specific for treating parasites.
 This should also be done simultaneously with increasing the digestion and promoting healthy gut flora back into the system.
 Read the Causes, Symptoms, and Treatment for Parasites here.